Symbolické výpočty

 4. Functional programming, scoping constructs, and function attributes

 The basic paradigm of functional programming: applying functions to data and other functions (which are taken as data and can be arguments to other functions).
 How it compares to procedural programming.
 A family of mapping functions (revision and generalization): Map (/@), Scan, MapAt, MapIndexed, MapAll (//@), Apply (@@), MapApply (@@@), SubsetMap.
 A family of “threading” functions (revision and generalization): Thread, MapThread, Threaded, Through, Comap, Operate, Inner, Outer, Distribute, Transpose.
 A family of iterative functions: Nest, NestList, NestWhile, NestWhileList, Fold, FoldList, FixedPoint, FixedPointList.
 Some other handy functions: TakeWhile, LengthWhile, Accumulate, Differences, Ratios, FoldPair, FoldPairList, SequenceFold, SequenceFoldList.
-Composition of functions: Composition (@*), RightComposition (/*), ComposeList. ★ The “sow-reap” pair: Sow, Reap. ★ Localization of variables, scoping constructs Module, Block, With. ★ Setting and clearing attributes and definitions: Attributes, SetAttributes, ClearAttributes, Clear, Unset, ClearAll, Remove, Definition, Information, SyntaxInformation. ★ Function attributes, part 1: Listable, Flat, Orderless, OneIdentity, NumericFunction, Constant, Protected, ReadProtected, Locked, Protect, Unprotect. ★ Termination of calculation: Throw, Catch, Return, Break, Continue, Abort. ★ Development of user functions. ★★ See also guide Functional Programming and tutorial Functional Operations.
+Composition of functions: Composition (@*), RightComposition (/*), ComposeList. ★ The “sow-reap” pair: Sow, Reap. ★ Localization of variables, scoping constructs Module, Block, With. ★ Setting and clearing attributes and definitions: Attributes, SetAttributes, ClearAttributes, Clear, Unset, ClearAll, Remove, Definition, Information, SyntaxInformation. ★ Function attributes, part 1: Listable, Flat, Orderless, OneIdentity, NumericFunction, Constant, Protected, ReadProtected, Locked, Protect, Unprotect. ★ Termination of calculation: Throw, Catch, Return, Break, Continue, Abort. ★ Development of user functions. ★★ See also tutorial Functional Operations and guide Functional Programming.
+[1 point for homework]

 5. Review of Lectures 1 through 4